peterlulu666/CProgrammingTutorialGitbook/Function.md

 * Scope
     - Visibility of variable.
-* Local scope
+* Local variable
-    - Variables declared within a function block are known only to that function.
+    - Variables declared within a function block are local variables and they are known only to that function.
-* Global scope
     - Variables declared outside the function are unknown to the function.
+* Global variable
+    - A global variable is a variable that is declared outside all functions.
+    - A global variable can be used in all functions.

 The `static` qualifier.